iossifovlab/snakeobjects/documentation/tutorial.rst

 Step 3.
 Calling *de novo* variants
 ==================================

-To finish the tutorial we will implement a quick and dirty *de novo* caller and will integrate it into our pipeline. *De novo* variants are nucleotides (our de novo caller will handle only de novo substitutions) found in children that are not present.
-Our de novo caller is shown below.
+To finish the tutorial, we will implement a quick and dirty *de novo* caller and will integrate it into our pipeline.
+Our *de novo* caller will look for *de novo* nucleotides found in children that are not present in their parents.
+It's implementation is shown below:

 .. literalinclude:: snakeobjectsTutorial/solutions/final/pipeline/call_denovo.py
     :linenos:

-It is implemented in python and you should copy the above in a python file called ``call_denovo.py`` in our pipeline directory.
+It is implemented in python and you should copy the above in a file called ``call_denovo.py`` in our pipeline directory.
 The only quality this implementation has is that it is short.
 Otherwise, it is a poorly coded (although not impossible, it will be a challenge for one to understand it), and performs poorly.
 But it would do for the purposes of the tutorial.
-The ones of you who actually care about finding *de novo* variants should improve implementation substantially or, even better, replace it all with a 'proper' de novo caller.
+The ones of you who actually care about finding *de novo* variants should improve implementation substantially or, even better, replace it all together with a 'proper' de novo caller.

 The ``call_denovo.py`` is a command line scripts that expects four arguments: the bam files for the father, for the mother, for a child and a list of target regions that contain the positions in which the script will search for *de novo* alleles.
 The script uses the popular python module ``pysam`` that provides access to reads stored in bam files.
 The pysam is neither included in our global environment nor in the ``env-bwa.yaml`` one.
 We thus crate a new environment ``env-pysam.yaml`` that requires the pysam package.
-You should copy the following in the ``env-pysam.yaml`` file in our pipeline directory--- We will use it shortly.
-The ``env-pysam.yaml`` environment required two additional packages, numpy and pandas, that are used by the call_denovo.py script.
+You should copy the following in the ``env-pysam.yaml`` file in our pipeline directory--- we will use it shortly.
+The ``env-pysam.yaml`` environment requires two additional packages, numpy and pandas, used by the ``call_denovo.py`` script.

 .. literalinclude:: snakeobjectsTutorial/solutions/final/pipeline/env-pysam.yaml

 The ``call_denovo.py`` script iterates over all the regions in the ``targetFile`` and counts the number of reads supporting each of the four nucleotides, A, C, G, and T at every position within the current region.
-For positions that are covered by reads in the tree bam files (see mysterious line 25), the script checks if there are *de novo* alleles.
-*De novo* allele is reported if all of the following criteria are met:
+For positions that are covered by reads in the tree bam files (see the mysterious line 25), the script checks if there are *de novo* alleles.  *De novo* allele is reported if all of the following criteria are met:

-    * the allele seen in 3 or more reads in the child (line 29);
+    * the allele is seen in 3 or more reads in the child (line 29);
     * the allele is NOT seen in either of the parents (lines 30 and 31);
     * both parents have at least 10 reads covering the positions (line 32).

-To integrate the ``call_enovo.py`` script in the pipeline we will create two new objects types, ``trio``, and ``trioSummary``.
-The ``trio`` object will represent a father, a mother, and a child trios.
+To integrate the ``call_denovo.py`` script in the pipeline, we will create two new objects types, ``trio`` and ``trioSummary``.
+The ``trio`` object will represent a father, a mother, and a child trio.
 In our project the family relationships are described in the ``input/collection.ped`` file.
-The top 10 lines of the file are shown
+The top 10 lines of the file are shown below:
-below:

 .. include:: snakeobjectsTutorial/input/collection.ped
     :start-line: 0